 |Sony Bank||Average monthly overtime per manager/supervisor 30 hours or less|

 Sony Life holds a return-to-work seminar to support women in their careers and their lives as mothers.
 Nearly all women taking maternity leave successfully return to work after childbirth.
-In the seminar, the human resources development department provides an explanation of the process leading up to their return to work and the system to support work and parenting.
-The seminar is also an opportunity for women to interact with others who have already experienced this process, helping to eliminate the apprehension that some women on maternity leave may have, thereby leading to a successful return to work.
+In the seminar, the department in charge explains to employees the process leading up to their return to work and the system to support working and parenting.
+The seminar is also an opportunity for women to interact with others who have already gone through the process, helping to eliminate the apprehension that some women on maternity leave may have, thereby leading to a successful return to work.

 Promotion of Women's Empowerment

-For future growth, the Sony Financial Group regards its female employees as valuable human resources and equal to male employees.
+For future growth, the Sony Financial Group regards its female employees as valuable human resources.
 When Sony Life was established, a female sales force was the mainstream in Japan’s life insurance industry.
-Regardless, Sony Life took the strategically bold step of deploying male Lifeplanner sales employees at the core of its sales operations.
+Nevertheless, Sony Life took the strategically bold step of deploying male Lifeplanner sales employees at the core of its sales operations.
 As a result, it achieved growth through the sale of policies tailored to customer needs based on the sophisticated knowledge and consulting capabilities of its life insurance/ﬁnancial professionals.
-However, to propose a wide range of solutions to the diversiﬁcation of customers’ lifestyles as times change and in search of excellent talent with a variety of careers, Sony Life has promoted the employment of female Lifeplanner sales employees, and by 2020, annual recruitment is likely to reach 100, or about twice the current level.
-Sony Life established the Women’s Empowerment Promotion Department, and not only supports the hiring of female Lifeplanner sales employees but also directs concerted efforts into the creation of a workplace where women can continue to work with peace of mind through, for example, the implementation of programs that enable women to maintain their jobs while also focusing on childcare and nursing care.
+However, to propose a wide range of solutions to the diversiﬁcation of customers’ lifestyles as times change and in search of excellent talent with a variety of careers, Sony Life has promoted the employment of female Lifeplanner sales personnel, offering them various kinds of support to expand their areas of activity.
+For example, Sony Life has promoted a cooperative study program for female Lifeplanner sales employees and implemented programs that enable women to maintain their jobs while also focusing on childcare and nursing care.
 Thus, Sony Life has concentrated on creating an employee-friendly working environment.

 Initiatives for Fiscal 2020